mims-harvard/TDC/README.md

 ## TDC Leaderboards

-Each dataset in TDC is a benchmark, and we provide training/validation and test sets for it, together with data splits and performance evaluation metrics.
+Every dataset in TDC is a benchmark, and we provide training/validation and test sets for it, together with data splits and performance evaluation metrics.
 To participate in the leaderboard for a specific benchmark, follow these steps:

 * Use the TDC benchmark data loader to retrieve the benchmark.